 Once your application is completed, it's processed and sent off to another agency that specializes in making medical determinations on SSI (and SSDI and Medicaid) claims.
 In most states, this agency is known as Disability Determination Services, or simply DDS.

-At DDS, the file is assigned to a disability claims examiner, who'll process the medical portion of the claim.
+At DDS, the file is assigned to a disability claims examiner, who will process the medical portion of the claim.
 The examiner will begin sending out requests for medical records to the doctors, counselors, and hospitals you listed on your application.
 Since many medical providers (especially large hospitals) can be slow in processing the requests, the wait for records can last several months.
 Learn more about what happens at DDS.

 But keep in mind that it doesn't take a lifetime of work to qualify for SSDI on your own record.
 You can get SSDI disability benefits even if you never worked full-time.
 To earn enough work credits to qualify (about 20-40), you must have worked at least a small amount each year for five to ten years, depending on your age.

 How much you must have worked depends on the year, but in 2024, every $1,730 you earn gives you one work credit, and you can get up to four work credits per year.
 To qualify, you must also have worked at least 5 of the last 10 years (or received 20 work credits over the last 10 years).